babelcloud/gru-docs/README.md

     ```
     - `skipAnalyzeExistingTest`: Skip analyzing existing tests when generating new tests.
     - `withMockedSymbolCode`: Generate mocked code for external symbols.

-### Dry Run
-It is highly recommended to do a dry run before you save the configuration file.
-You can do this by clicking the `Dry Run` button in the configuration editor.
-Make sure the dry run is successful before you save the configuration.
-However, if you do believe the configuration is correct, you can save it without a successful dry run.

 ### Multiple Configurations
 You can have multiple configurations in one repository.
 For example, you can have a configuration for submodule A and another configuration for submodule B. The configurations will take effect at the same time.
 For example: